nconantj/toolkit-for-ynab/src/extension/features/budget/financial-independence/readme.txt

 - Add reports.

-- Calculate to end of previous month.
+- Calculate to end of previous month. - DONE.

 - Make above optional.
-If we calculate to-date, then months are 30 days, otherwise they are true length.
+If we calculate to-date, then months are 30 days, otherwise they are true length. - Not doing 30 day months.
+"To-Date" is the end of this month.

-- Add option to calculate based on visible month (Budget screen only)
+- Add option to calculate based on visible month (Budget screen only) - DONE

 - Calculate based on the visible month.
-If End of Previous month is selected, this will be the end of the month before the visible month.
+If End of Previous month is selected, this will be the end of the month before the visible month. - DONE

+- Fix dynamic calculations to respect the budget month displayed for calculating assets.

+- Add option to include liabilities in asset calculation by default.
+That is, a method to include liability balances besides adding a ":fiinclude:" tag to the note.